-Since acquiring AEF, Keyera continues to pursue opportunities to optimize iso-octane production at AEF and develop transportation alternatives, including adding iso-octane rail loading capability at the Edmonton Terminal and adding truck loading on-site at AEF.
+Since acquiring AEF, Keyera continues to pursue opportunities to optimize iso-octane production at AEF and develop transportation alternatives, including adding iso-octane rail loading capability at the Edmonton Terminal and the ADT and adding truck loading on-site at AEF.
 These initiatives provide Keyera further flexibility to serve North American and local markets.
 In addition, Keyera contracts storage capacity at Kinder Morgan's Galena Park rail, storage and marine facility in the U.S. Gulf Coast to assist in managing inventory to meet iso-octane demand from refiners and gasoline blenders in that region.

-To further improve its marketing flexibility, in the first quarter of 2020, Keyera completed pipeline and terminal modifications at the ADT site to accommodate the handling of isooctane.
+To further improve its marketing flexibility, in the first quarter of 2020, Keyera completed pipeline and terminal modifications at the ADT site to accommodate the handling of iso-octane.
 This site has certain advantages over Keyera's Edmonton Terminal because it has available above ground tank storage and rail connectivity to both CN and CP railways.
 Since its completion in early 2020, the majority of Keyera's iso-octane is shipped from ADT.

 Regular maintenance turnarounds for this facility are scheduled every four years and are a key aspect of Keyera's commitment to safe, efficient and reliable operations over the long term.
 Preventative maintenance on the AEF facility was completed in the fourth quarter of 2020.
-As a result, Keyera was able to defer the turnaround originally scheduled for 2021 to 2022.
+As a result, the turnaround originally scheduled for 2021 was deferred to, and completed in the fourth quarter of, 2022.
+The next scheduled turnaround for AEF is in 2026.